mlswg/mls-protocol/draft-ietf-mls-protocol.md

 be securely removed from a group.
 It also allows a member to rotate their keypair such that the old private key can no longer be used to decrypt new messages.

+## Confidentiality of Group Metadata

+MLS does not provide confidentiality protection to some messages and fields within messages:

+* KeyPackage messages
+* GroupInfo messages
+* The unencrypted portion of a Welcome message
+* Any Proposal or Commit messages sent as MLSPlaintext messages
+* The unencrypted header fields in MLSCiphertext messages
+* The lengths of encrypted Welcome and MLSCiphertext messages

+The only mechanism MLS provides for confidentially distributing a group's ratchet tree to new members is to send it in a Welcome message as a `ratchet_tree` extension.
+If an application distributes the tree in some other way, its security will depend on that application mechanism.

+A party observing these fields might be able to infer certain properties of the
+group:

+* Group ID
+* Current epoch and frequency of epoch changes
+* Frequency of messages within an epoch
+* Group extensions
+* Group membership

+The amount of metadata exposed to parties outside the group, and thus the ability of these parties to infer the group's properties, depends on several aspects of the DS design, such as:

+* How KeyPackages are distributed
+* How the ratchet tree is distributed
+* How prospective external joiners get a GroupInfo object for the group
+* Whether MLSPlaintext or MLSCiphertext messages are used for Proposal and Commit messages

+In the remainder of this section, we note the ways that the above properties of the group are reflected in unprotected group messages, as a guide to understanding how they might be exposed or protected in a given application.

+### GroupID, Epoch, and Message Frequency

+MLS provides no mechanism to protect the group ID and epoch of a message from the DS, so the group ID and the frequency of messages and epoch changes are not protected against inspection by the DS.

+### Group Extensions

+A group's extensions are first set by the group's creator and then updated by GroupContextExtensions proposals.
+A GroupContextExtension proposal sent as MLSPlaintext leaks the groups' extensions.

+A new member learns the group's extensions via a GroupInfo object.
+When the new member joins via a Welcome message, the Welcome message's encryption protects the GroupInfo message.
+When the new member joins via an external join, they must be provided with a GroupInfo object.
+Protection of this GroupInfo object is up to the application -- if it is transmitted over a channel that is not confidential to the group and the new joiner, then it will leak the group's extensions.

+### Group Membership

+The group's membership is represented directly by its ratchet tree, since each member's LeafNode contains members' cryptographic keys, a credential that contains information about the member's identity, and possibly other identifiers.
+Applications that expose the group's ratchet tree outside the group also leak the group's membership.

+Changes to the group's membership are made by means of Add and Remove proposals.
+If these proposals are sent as MLSPlaintext, then information will be leaked about the corresponding changes to the group's membership.
+A party that sees all of these changes can reconstruct the group membership.

+Welcome messages contain a hash of each KeyPackage for which the Welcome message is encrypted.
+If a party has access to a pool of KeyPackages and observes a Welcome message, then they can identify the KeyPackage representing the new member.
+If the party can also associate the Welcome with a group, then the party can infer that the identified new member was added to that group.

+Note that these information leaks reveal the group's membership only to the degree that that membership is revealed by the contents of a member's LeafNode in the ratchet tree.
+In some cases, this may be quite direct, e.g., due to credentials attesting to identifiers such as email addresses.
+An application could construct a member's leaf node to be less identifying, e.g., by using a pseudonymous credential and frequently rotating encryption and signature keys.

 ## Authentication